 Susan is a graduate of Gordon-Conwell Theological Seminary (DMin in Spiritual Formation; MATS), CFDM Pacific Northwest Certificate Program in Spiritual Guidance, and Bryn Mawr College (MA, English Lit).
 She has served in church and parachurch settings for over 30 years, focusing on spiritual formation ministries, retreat leadership, and spiritual direction, and along with her husband Dave serves as affiliated clergy in the Anglican Diocese in New England (ACNA), offering support to area clergy and to the Anglican Formation Track at Gordon-Conwell.
 Susan and Dave are the parents of three married children – all grace! – and enjoy home hospitality to extended family as well as guests that come their way.
 In Sabbath moments Susan will be found outdoors – sitting, hiking, kayaking, immersing herself in the beauty of creation – or indoors, tea and scones at her side, immersing herself in the beauty of good words.
 “LTI has been my ministry home for over 15 years, where with amazing colleagues I delight in creating and nurturing spacious, reflective presence to God.
 Glory!“

-Jeremy offers spiritual direction, leads retreats, teaches on spiritual formation topics and serves as the director of Emmaus, a Certificate Program in Formational Leadership.
+Jeremy offers spiritual direction, leads retreats, teaches on spiritual formation topics and serves as the director of Emmaus, a Certificate Program in Formational Leadership, and Abide, a Certificate Program in Spiritual Formation.
 He also works with students of Gordon-Conwell Theological Seminary at the Pierce Center for Disciple-Building.
 The heartbeat of Jeremy’s calling is to encourage Christian leaders in the cultivation of their relationship with God.
 He has served various churches as pastor and interim pastor.
-He and Bethany, his wife of 32 years, have been blessed with eight children and three grandchildren.
+He and Bethany, his wife of 35 years, have been blessed with eight children and five grandchildren.
 They make their home in Massachusetts.
 He has a Licentiate in Theology from the Cape Town Baptist Seminary in South Africa, a Master of Arts in Theological Studies from Regent College in Canada and a D.Min. in Leadership and Spiritual Formation from Portland Seminary in Portland, OR.
 “Friendships have been a source of grace in my life.
 It is a gift to serve in LTI alongside those who value the priority of rich and enduring relationships with each other.”

-Chrissy supports LTI’s online ministries and was previously administrator at her local church.
-She has a Bachelors of Science Degree in Electrical Engineering from the University of Texas at Austin and still enjoys the creativity in technical challenges.
-She has a love for spiritual formation and is enrolled in the Emmaus Online Certificate in Formational Leadership program at LTI.
-Chrissy lives in Houston, Texas with her husband, daughter, and 2 dogs, and loves to paint, read, take long walks, and enjoy good food while connecting with others.
+Chrissy coordinates the technical aspects of LTI’s ministries, including online event management, registration forms, the Discerning Leader Podcast, and the LTI website.
+She has a Bachelors of Science Degree in Electrical Engineering from the University of Texas at Austin and enjoys the creativity in technical challenges.
+She loves spiritual formation and co-creating spaces with God where others can experience and grow into their beloved selves in Christ.
+She has completed the Emmaus Certificate in Formational Leadership through LTI and is currently in the Selah Spiritual Direction training program.
+Chrissy lives in Houston, Texas with her husband, daughter, and 2 dogs, and loves to paint, read, take long walks in nature, and enjoy good food while connecting with others.
 “The Lord has blessed and transformed me through the ministry of LTI.
 It is a joy to serve with a team so committed to creating hospitable space for others to be with God.“

 Gayle Heaslip has a degree in counseling from Gordon-Conwell Seminary and having completed Selah’s spiritual direction training program, she is drawn to walk alongside others as they grow into the fullness of life the Lord supplies through both trials and triumphs.
 In addition to working with LTI and offering spiritual direction to individuals and groups, she is a priest in the Anglican Church of North America, serving a missional fellowship in Falmouth.
 Gayle delights in the ever-changing beauty of Cape Cod where she lives with her husband and close to their three grown children and eight grandchildren.
 Good books and conversation, hiking, writing and photography, and time alone to ponder are God’s gracious gifts to her.
 “I have been deeply formed over many years through LTI within its listening, companioning community, and I’m honored to walk with others in the Emmaus and Selah programs as we become more attentive and responsive to God’s presence.”